kbob/kerfburn/front/thruport/README.md

 ## Control

-Control Mode will send command to control the thruport daemon itself.
+Control Mode will send a command to control the thruport daemon itself.
-I don't know what those command will be.
+I don't know what the commands will be.

 > **$** thruport control *command args...*